psychopy/workshops/source/translators/makePullRequest.rst

 - You should now be switched to the *upstream* repository at ``psychopy/psychopy``
 - And you should see a screen with the following title: ``Comparing changes``
-- There should be four pull-down menus, labeled as follows on the next slide, from left to right
+- There should be 4 pull-down menus, labeled as follows on the next slide, from left to right

 4c2: Source and destination
 ------------------------------